Comparison Overview

 Panasonic company has historically faced a number of disclosed cyber incidents, whereas Eaton company has not reported any.

-In the current year, Panasonic company has reported more cyber incidents than Eaton company.
+In the current year, Eaton company and Panasonic company have not reported any cyber incidents.

 Panasonic company has confirmed experiencing a ransomware attack, while Eaton company has not reported such incidents publicly.